 Panos Dimitrakopoulos

-He has taught the kanun at the National Conservatoire, the Athens Conservatoire and in the Department of Popular and Traditional Music of the Technical College of Epirus.
+He has worked as a kanun instructor at the National Conservatoire, the Athens Conservatoire, and the Department of Folk and Traditional Music at the Technological Educational Institute of Epirus.

 Songs